FamilySearch/gedcomx/specifications/json-format-specification.md

 }
 ```

-## 3.8 The "CitationTemplate" Data Type

-TBD

 <a id="online-account"/>

-## 3.9 The "OnlineAccount" Data Type
+## 3.8 The "OnlineAccount" Data Type

 The JSON object used to (de)serialize the `http://gedcomx.org/v1/OnlineAccount` data type is defined as follows: